 - Opening Hours: 09:00 am – 17:00/ 5 pm, last admission at 16:40/ 4:30 pm

 - Ticket Prices: 600 Yen = US$ 6 (adult), free for children (under 15 years of age).

 Skip the ticket line and buy your tickets to Osaka Castle here (Voyagin)

 After you have explored Osaka Castle and walked all the stairs (unless you opted for the elevator), you are probably a little hungry.
 Time to head to the biggest and best food market in Osaka – Kuromon Ichiba Market.

-From Osaka Castle, walk back to Osaka-jo-Koen Station or Tanimachiyonchome Station and take the train to Nippombashi Station (you will have to change train).
+From Osaka Castle, walk back to Osaka-jo-Koen Station or Tanimachiyonchome Station and take the train to Nippombashi Station (you will have to transfer the train).

 2. Kuromon Market